CryptoGirls/trx-airdrop-stake/README.md

 ```

 To not send the private key in plain text to the network, it's recommended to install and configure docker containers made by Rovak.
-If you won't use the docker, we strongly recommend to use a smaller wallet from which to send the tokens because it can be compromised.
+If you won't use the docker, we strongly recommend to use a smaller wallet from which to send the TRX because it can be compromised.

 ```
 apt install docker docker-compose